gr4bherr/acknee/README.md

 ### notes

+- tests are not close to perfect and exhaustive - just wanted for you to be able to run them and not have to manually test each endpoint
-- tests, diagram and 2fa would take more time which i don't have - focused on what I thought was most important, I'm happy to talk about it more
+- diagram and 2fa would take more time which i don't have - focused on what I thought was most important, I'm happy to talk about it more
 - normaly would make different auth guards for different roles, this example needs just one tho
 - to view db, look in .env for credentials